 - the total amount of nursing and personal care time from a registered nurse, enrolled nurse and personal care worker, and

-Providers need to report the amount of care delivered in relation to these 2 measures every 3 months.
+Providers need to report the amount of care delivered in relation to these 2 measures quarterly.
 Meeting or exceeding these targets means a provider will have a better Star Rating for Staffing.

 The tables below display the different rating levels and what they mean.